bet4a/d3wiki/Upgrading-to-3.0.md

 <meta charset="utf-8">
 ```

-If you’d prefer to host your own copy of D3, I recommend downloading the [zipball](https://github.com/mbostock/d3/archive/3.0.zip) and pulling out the contained d3.js and d3.min.js.
-Don’t copy-and-paste the JavaScript contents from your browser; that would likely corrupt the UTF-8 characters.
+If you’d prefer to host your own copy of D3, download the [zipball](https://github.com/mbostock/d3/archive/3.0.zip) and pull out the contained d3.js and d3.min.js.
+Don’t copy-and-paste the JavaScript contents from your browser; that can corrupt UTF-8 characters.

 ## Requests

-If your visualization loads external data via [d3.xhr](Requests), you must change your callback function.
-In 2.x, you would have written code like this:
+**If you load external data via [d3.xhr](Requests), change your callback function to take an additional `error` argument.** In 2.x, you would have written code like this:

 ```js
 d3.json("my-data.json", function(data) {